jieyu11/DocChunkForLlmQA/README.md

 Your answer should be verbose and accurate.
 ```

-The output is found below:
+The resulting answer:

 ```
 The Higgs Boson has a mass of approximately 125 GeV.
 The discovery of the Higgs Boson is important because it confirms the existence of the Higgs Field, a fundamental concept in the Standard Model of particle physics, which explains how particles acquire mass.
 The Standard Model of particle physics has been tested by many experiments over the last four decades and has been shown to successfully describe high energy particle interactions.
 However, the mechanism that breaks electroweak symmetry in the SM, which gives mass to massive elementary particles, has not been veriﬁed experimentally.
 The discovery of the Higgs Boson, the only ele- mentary particle inevidence the discovery of a new particle with mass for 126.0 signal ± strength parameter µ has the value 1.4 0.3 at the ﬁtted mass, which is consistent with the SM Higgs Boson.
 This discovery confirms the existence of the Higgs Field, a fundamental concept in the Standard Model of particle physics, which explains how particles acquire mass.
 This discovery has important implications for our understanding of the fundamental laws of physics and the nature of the universe.
 ```